hanson-hschang/Design-Compliant-Mechanism/miniproject_2/readme.md

 ## Files

-1. `finite_element_model.py`: This file defines the `FEM` abstract base class and the `TrussFEM` class, which implements the finite element method for truss structures.
-The `TrussFEM` class computes the stiffness matrix, incorporates boundary constraints, and calculates the grid displacement.
+1. `finite_element_model.py`: This file defines the `FEM` class, which implements the finite element method for both the truss and beam structures.
+The `FEM` class computes the stiffness matrix, incorporates boundary constraints, and calculates the grid displacement.

 2. `design_optimization.py`: This file contains the `VolumeConstraint` class, which enforces the volume constraint during the optimization process, and the `TopologyOptimization` class, which performs the topology optimization by iteratively updating the thickness distribution based on the gradient of the strain energy.

-3. `grid.py`: This file defines the `Grid` class, which represents the truss structure.
-It creates nodes, links, and computes various properties such as length, angle, and Young's modulus for each link.
-It also provides a method to compute the gradient of the strain energy.
+3. `grid.py`: This file defines the `Grid` base abstract class with the `TrussGrid` and `BeamGrid`, which represents the truss and beam structures, respectively.
+This classes create nodes, links, and computes various properties such as length, angle, and Young's modulus for each link.
+It also provides a method to compute the strain energy and the gradient of it.

-4. `truss_optimization.py`: This file contains the main function that sets up the initial truss structure, boundary conditions, external loads, and runs the topology optimization.
-It also includes helper functions for plotting the optimized and deformed structures.
+4. `plot_tools.py`: This file contains helper functions for plotting the optimized and deformed structures.

 ## Usage

 1. Ensure that you have Python and the required libraries (NumPy and Matplotlib) installed.

-2. Run the `truss_optimization.py` script:
+2. Run the `optimization_*.py` script, for example:

 ```
-python truss_optimization.py
+python optimization_truss.py
 ```

 This will execute the topology optimization process and display the optimized and deformed structures using Matplotlib plots.

 ## Customization

-You can customize the truss structure, boundary conditions, external loads, and optimization parameters by modifying the values in the `main` function of `truss_optimization.py`.
+You can customize the truss structure, boundary conditions, external loads, and optimization parameters by modifying the values in the `main` function of `optimization_truss.py`.
 The comments in the code provide guidance on how to modify these parameters.

 ## Contributing